Jain339/Predicting_Federal_Popular_Vote_Share/README.md

 * Younger and more educated voters exhibit higher NDP support
 * Older and less educated voters favour the Conservative Party
-* Regional differences—especially Prairie conservatism and BC/Quebec centre-left alignment—are strong predictors of partisan choice
+* Regional differences especially Prairie conservatism and BC/Quebec centre-left alignment are strong predictors of partisan choice

 ---